-Zoe is probably the best dog we have ever had.
-She was the NCA Nursery class leader for qualifying points all year, finished second in Open class qualifying points and had 3 perfect runs at the first NCA National Finals to win the title of 2013 Nursery Champion.
+Zoe is the best dog we have ever had.
+In 2013 she was the NCA Nursery class leader for qualifying points all year, finished second in Open class qualifying points and had 3 perfect runs at the first NCA National Finals to win the title of 2013 Nursery Champion.
+In 2014 she won the Pete Carmichael Memorial Award for the highest point earning dog in the NCA Open division.
 She has great cow sense, plenty of strength and a great heart.
 She is a pleasure to work.

 2012 was a great year for Wagner Border Collies.
 We were pleased to be able to help the National Cattledog Association get off to a great start.
 The NCA began sanctioning trials on April 1 and we were able to attend 17 NCA sanctioned trials, 9 of which were two day trials.
 We traveled from Oklahoma to Idaho and saw many old friends and made many new friends.

 Zoe, who just began Open trialling this year, had an unbelievable year.
 In addition to having two litters by Odi (Feb 17 and Nov 15), she ended the year ranked #1 in both Open and Nursery classes.
 The qualifying year doesn't end until March 31, 2013, so she will need to work hard to keep those rankings, but we are very proud of her and, needless to say, she will be competing in the 2013 NCA National Finals, which are being held June 12-16 in beautiful Steamboat Springs, CO.

 Both Abby and Odi ended the year in the top 15 NCA Open dogs - out of 100 dogs with points!
 Unfortunately, we can only take one of them to the finals.
 It will be a tough decision.